ahrefs/ocannl/lib/shape_inference.md

 ## Solving the constraints

 The constraints are solved by: unification of the equation constraints, unification-like simplification of the inequality constraints, propagation of the complex constraints.
 Simplification of an inequality, and constraint propagation, can generate more constraints, so we need to be careful to keep it terminating.
 The solution proceeds in three stages.

-Stage 1 (`~finished:false`) is online as tensors are composed, and conservatively performs unification and constraint propagation.
+* Stage 1 is online as tensors are composed, and conservatively performs unification and constraint propagation.
 Stages 2 and 3 are only performed once necessary: when projections or dimensions are requested.
-Stage 2 (`~finished:true`) also does unification and constraint propagation, but it performs variable elimination assuming all relevant information was incorporated.
-Stage 3 replaces all remaining variables with dimension-1 resp. no-further-axes values.
+* Stage 2 also does unification and constraint propagation, but it performs variable elimination assuming all relevant information was incorporated.
+In particular, it sets yet-unknown dimension and row variables to their least upper bounds (if any).
+* Stage 3 applies defeasible heuristics, in addition to what stage 2 does.
+It sets yet-unknown dimensions to their lower bounds from direct accesses.
+It sets all remaining variables to dimension-1 resp. no-further-axes values.

 Let's explain the shape inference functions.